 - 1. Use an existing project or create a new project. - 2.
-Create a new project and add a new empty text file with the extension .scat.
+Within your project, add a new empty text file with the extension .scat.
 For example scatter.scat. - 3.
 Using the Outline view, click on the Add load region toolbar icon or right-click and select Add load region from the context menu. - 4.
 Enter a load region name, for example, LR1.